Introducing the Lekholm DM48 Digital Chromatic Harmonica.

-Twelve independent pressure sensors puts harmonica players in control of a world of electronic sounds.
+Twelve independent pressure sensors puts harmonica players in control of a world of electronic sounds - silently at night or loud on stage without feedback.
 DM48 is a pure controller instrument without onboard synthesis.

-12 precision pressure sensors · Class compliant USB MIDI · Fully customizable tunings · Adjustable response parameters · Compact size · OLED display · Anodized aluminum mouthpiece · Adjustable breathing resistance
+12 precision pressure sensors · USB MIDI · Instant key changes · Stores multiple settings & tunings · Built-in tuning editor · Export & import tunings · Flexible response parameters · Single or multichannel output · Compact size · OLED display · Anodized aluminum mouthpiece · Adjustable breathing resistance

 DM48 together with iOS-based synthesizers (GarageBand and DXi) using the Apple Lightning to USB Camera Adapter.
 The demo includes positive and negative bending, custom slider intervals and easy key changes.
 Prototype instrument.